Does a Woman Like Your Outfit? She May Be Telling You

 We’ve all been there – and by “we” I mean women – our guy comes out of the bedroom ready for a date, or for work, or to go to the grocery store, and the first thing that pops into our head is, meh-h-h-h.

-It’s a fact of life, guys, that sometimes, women don’t like what you’re wearing.
+It’s a fact of life that sometimes, the woman in your life doesn’t like what you’re wearing.

 I’m not talking about a bad first date where the woman gives you and your outfit critical elevator eyes.
 Forget her.
 I’m talking about your significant other – girlfriend, wife, work wife.

-So: how to listen, and how to take it gracefully?
+So, if you’re wondering how to figure out, does a woman like your outfit, we’ve got you.
+If you want to know how to listen for feedback, and how to take it gracefully?
+You’re covered.
 SG got the hot take from three professionally stylish women – an editor, a menswear store manager, and a stylist – on listening for, and incorporating a partner’s fashion feedback.

 Sandra Nygaard, Men’s Health | Nic Screws, Esquire & Bloomberg | Jessica Coene, Bonobos